 This study is a qualitative research that employs the normative method of research.
-The normative method involves analysing phenomena without appealing to primary empirical data (except Libet, 1985, 1999, 2004 and Wegner, 1999; 2002; 2008) obtained from the field.
+The normative method involves analysing phenomena without appealing to primary empirical data obtained from the field.
 The normative method is the appropriate method for this study because it will subject the issue of free will to a conceptual enquiry and eventually guide the analysis in concluding on the existence or nonexistence of free will.
 By this method, the conceptual analysis will provide the appropriate grounds to make substantial claims on the issue of free will without any corruption from empirical biases.